 When an independent living unit selected by the applicant becomes available, it will be offered in chronological order (based on date of application) to names on the waiting list for that particular size of unit.
 In other words, the applicant longest on the waiting list for the type of unit available will be offered occupancy before any others.
 If occupancy is declined, then the applicant next longest on the waiting list will be offered occupancy.
 Offers will continue to be made in sequential order until occupancy is accepted.
 When the applicant indicates acceptance of the living unit offered, the applicant and Carolina Village will enter into a formal contract of acceptance, hereafter referred to as the "Occupancy Agreement."
-The payment of the entrance fee allows the privilege of occupying said living unit throughout the lifetime of the occupant unless cancelled in the manner provided within the terms and provisions of the Occupancy Agreement.
+The payment of the entrance fee allows the privilege of occupying said living unit throughout the lifetime of the occupancy Agreement.
 The terms and provisions of the Occupancy Agreement are found in Appendix C. The following are the Entrance and Monthly Fees: